ufal/ParlaStats/documentation/ProgDoc.md

             - Method for printing the extracted information to a file.
             - For debugging purposes.
             - *parameters:*
                 - `contents` - extracted information about the speech.
-Dictionary containing the key-value pairs `(speakerID:Speech)`
+A dictionary containing the key-value pairs `(speakerID:Speech)`
         - **`parseSpeeches()`**
             - For debugging purposes.
             - Iterates over all transcript files, processes them and prints the extracted information to a file using the `__dump_contents()` method.